-Line 62 - Write the amount of credit from the tax credit certificate you received from DCEO, including any credit transferred to you by the person who earned the credit.
+Line 61 - Write the amount of credit from the tax credit certificate you received from the DCEO, including any credit transferred to you by the person who earned the credit.

-Line 64 - Add Lines 62 and 63.
+Line 63 - Add Lines 61 and 62.
 This is your total Live Theater Production Tax Credit.